tum-ens/mathprog-energy-models/README.md

-# GNU MathProg models for energy system planning and operation
+# MathProg models for energy system planning and operation

+This repository contains a collection of mathematical optimisation models that have been developed for educational purposes for several lectures.
+They are collected here for easier maintenance and better visibility of what has been implemented already.

+The common theme among these models is **capacity expansion**, **power flow** and **plant scheduling** for **minimum total system cost** (or - in the case of DHMNL - maximum revenue), each model stressing another aspect of common tasks

 ## The Models

 ### DCFLOW